futuretap/InAppSettingsKit/README.md

 ------------------------
 The custom `IASKMailComposeSpecifier` element allows to send mail from within the app by opening a mail compose view.
 You can set the following (optional) parameters using the settings plist: `IASKMailComposeToRecipents`, `IASKMailComposeCcRecipents`, `IASKMailComposeBccRecipents`, `IASKMailComposeSubject`, `IASKMailComposeBody`, `IASKMailComposeBodyIsHTML`.
 Optionally, you can implement

-    - (NSString*)settingsViewController:(id<IASKViewController>)settingsViewController mailComposeBodyForSpecifier:(IASKSpecifier*)specifier;
+    - (BOOL)settingsViewController:(id<IASKViewController>)settingsViewController shouldPresentMailComposeViewController:(MFMailComposeViewController*)mailComposeViewController forSpecifier:(IASKSpecifier*)specifier;

-in your delegate to pre-fill the body with dynamic content (great to add device-specific data in support mails for example).
+in your delegate to customize the mail (e.g. pre-fill the body with dynamic content, add attachments) modify the appearance of the compose view controller or even block the standard presentation.
 An alert is displayed if Email is not configured on the device. `IASKSpecifier` is the internal model object defining a single settings cell.
 Important IASKSpecifier properties:

 - `key`: corresponds to the `Key` in the Settings plist
 - `title`: the localized title of settings key